Skip to content

 CVE IDs

 Each vulnerability is assigned a unique identifier by a CVE Numbering Authority with the following format: CVE-YYYY-NNNNNNN.
-For those who don’t already know, the year indicates when the CVE was published rather than when it was discovered.
+The year indicates when the CVE was published rather than when it was discovered.
 (That’s at least worth a point or two at the next company trivia night.
 You’re welcome.)

 What is the Common Vulnerability Scoring System (CVSS)?